alpi is published by Satoshi Ltd., whose three load-bearing principles for this document are:

 Audit trail & accountability

 alpi records what the agent and its operators do across several local surfaces.
-The posture is personal-grade: rich per-session detail and useful operational logs, but no single tamper-evident audit log and no actor attribution on the local control plane.
+The posture is local-grade: administrative host-plane actions are attributable to a connection and device, but the files remain locally mutable and are not a tamper-evident or external compliance trail.
 What exists today:

 - Session transcripts (

 ~/.alpi/profiles/<name>/sessions/<id>.json).
-The richest record: per turn it stores the user message, assistant reply, every tool call with its arguments and result (result capped at 400 chars), the inter-tool reasoning, model, token counts, cost, and timestamps.
+The richest record: per turn it stores the user message, assistant reply, every tool call with its arguments and result (result capped at 400 chars), the inter-tool reasoning, model, token counts, cost, timestamps, and the bounded host-context suffix that reached the model (# NOW, workgroup context, skill hint, relay state).
 Secret-shape redaction (see Layer 1) runs before write.
 Persistent — pruned only by explicithost.sessions.delete. - Run ledger (

 logs/runs.jsonl, v0.8.1).
 Append-only, rolling ~1000 records.
-One line per run (agent / scheduled / workgroup / terminal) with outcome, elapsed, exit code, backend, last tool, tool count, and — for workgroup runs — thepeer_id.
+One line per run (agent / scheduled / workgroup / terminal) with outcome, elapsed, exit code, backend, last tool, tool count, raw cache counts, a bounded request-shape diagnosis, and — for workgroup runs — thepeer_id.
 The closest thing to an execution audit log. - Approval log (

 logs/approval.log).
 Every caution/dangerousterminalgate writes the allow/deny verdict, severity, the matched pattern, the reason (once / session / config-allowlist / denied), and a truncated command preview. - Cost ledger (

 logs/ledger.json).
-Tokens and USD per profile and per peer, with a rolling 30-day history. - Event bus (
+Tokens and USD per profile and per peer, with a rolling 30-day history, raw cache counts, provider-reported cache discount, and cost-source counts. - Prefix-shape diagnostics (

-host/events.jsonl).config_changed,gateway_changed,peers_changed,session_changed, approvals, etc. Explicitly transport, not durable history — a bounded rolling buffer for client reconnect, not an audit source. - Daemon logs (
+host/events.jsonl).config_changed,email_changed,peers_changed,session_changed, approvals, etc. Explicitly transport, not durable history — a bounded rolling buffer for client reconnect, not an audit source. - Host-RPC administrative audit (

 logs/<subsystem>.log).
 Per-subsystem, human-readable, rotating (1 MB × 3).
 Includes a per-turn agent summary and the approval decisions above. - ALP peer calls are attributed.
 Inter-agent dispatch logs the calling